-For thirty years or so, I was shielded from most July 4th festivities by attending a big Quaker Gathering which is always held the week of the holiday.
+For thirty years or so, I was shielded from most July 4th festivities by attending a big Quaker Gathering which was then always held the week of the holiday.

 Going about our multifarious business there (as the saying goes, “We liberal Quakers don’t believe in hell — we have committees instead.”), we didn’t take much notice.
 Once in awhile we’d see some local fireworks, but there was no patriotic speechifying, flag-draped parades, or wreaths laid on war monuments.
 (Thank goodness.)

-I remember one year, the college where we were assembled was perched at the brow of a ridge, overlooking several small towns scattered across the valley below.
+I remember one year, the college where we were assembled was perched at the brow of a high ridge, overlooking several small towns scattered across the valley far below.

 Pressed by some kids who felt pyrotechnically-deprived, several of us gathered just before bedtime in a peripheral parking lot; from its edge the view downhill was clear.
 Soon a bright dotted line rose in a curve and mushroomed into colored sparks.
 Then another lit up, well to the south.
 These were followed by others.